airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

 On a retriever, `incremental_sync` defines the connector behavior to support cursor based replication.

-When a stream is read incrementally, a state message will be output by the connector after reading all of the records, which allows for checkpointing (link: https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#state--checkpointing).
+When a stream is read incrementally, a state message will be output by the connector after reading all the records, which allows for checkpointing (link: https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#state--checkpointing).
 On the next incremental sync, the prior state message will be used to determine the next set of records to read.

 ## DatetimeBasedCursor